zoey1103/2023-Cyclistic-bike-share-analysis/README.md

   2. Combine 9 months data into a file
   3. Explore data null value and basic trends, ex.
   4. Create new columns for further anlysis :
-      * Timestamp transfer: month/day_of_week/hour
+      * Timestamp transfer: month/weekday/hour
-      * Trip duration column add to investigate travel time
+      * Trip duration column is added to investigate travel time
-  5. Decide to eliminate empty start_station/end_station rows and rows that travel time is shorter then 1min or longer than a day
+  5. Decide to eliminate empty start_station/end_station rows and rows that travel time is shorter than 1min or longer than  1 day
   6. Create new table for cleaned data

-### 5. Analysis trend from cleaned data
+### 5. Analysize trend from cleaned data

 **1. Time Aspect**